brett654/bevy_lighting/README.md

 # bevy_lighting
-Small project to learn about lighting and asset spawning in bevy
+Small project to learn about lighting and asset spawning in bevy using the bevy's example projects